 Chair: Executive Officer (In charge of Risk Management, Human Resources Department, Legal Department and General Affairs Department) Members: Human Resources Department, Legal Department, Sourcing and Procurement Development Department, Food Products Production Promotion Department, Convenience Store Sales Department, Fisheries Business Department 4, Marketing Planning Department, and Sustainability Department (Secretariat).

 The Nissui Group conducted a human rights risk assessment in the form of a cross-departmental workshop in December 2020, in order to get a grasp of potential human rights risks in its value chains.
 This involved identifying risks in each process of its value chains from two perspectives, namely, “general and cross-industrial human rights risks” and “human rights risks specific to the fisheries industry and the Nissui Group,” and in particular, analyzing the latter risks while incorporating the viewpoint of risks by country and risks by fish species as well.
 Risks were narrowed down by conducting an “impact assessment” with respect to the identified risks, based on likelihood and severity in the event that the risks are materialized.

-Having identified the following three risks as items of importance to be addressed specifically as a matter of priority, the Nissui Group will launch specific initiatives from Fiscal 2021 onwards in order to confirm their actual situation and mitigate such risks.
+Having identified the following three risks as items of importance to be addressed specifically as a matter of priority, the Nissui Group launched specific initiatives from Fiscal 2021 onwards in order to confirm their actual situation and mitigate such risks.

 [Identified potential human rights risks]